Quantum4HEP/QUnfold/README.md

 ```

 The output data will be saved into the `studies/output/benchmarks` directory, while performance histograms into the `img/benchmarks` directory.

+## Projects which use QUnfold

+List of projects which use `QUnfold`:

+- [PyXSec](https://github.com/JustWhit3/PyXSec): Python framework to measure differential cross-section of particle physics processes using classical- and quantum-computing based techniques.

+If you plan to use `QUnfold` let us now so we can add your work in this section.

 ## Credits